Project

 3. Conducting Market Research

-- None pulled in dynamic context from support history or usage logs
+- None pulled in dynamic context from documentation or real-time usage.

-This gave an opportunity space: an AI-native assistant that learned, adapted, and explained without the cost and rigidity of traditional onboarding tools.
+This gave an opportunity space: an AI-native assistant that learned, adapted, and explained without the effort and rigidity of traditional onboarding tools.

 4. Conceptualizing and Building

 Once there was a clear grasp of the problem and opportunity, we entered a phase of rapid experimentation.
-I treated this as a hypothesis-driven design sprint: developing mockups, lightweight prototypes, and demo narratives to test the concept and different interaction models.
+We worked with hypothesis-driven design sprints: developing mockups or lightweight prototypes to test the concept and different interaction models.
 Our goal wasn’t to perfect the solution right away, but to learn quickly and validate what resonated.

 Rapid Experiment Loop

-We explored various formats: wizard-style onboarding flows, chat-based guidance, contextual tooltips, and intent-triggered next steps.
-These were tested with target users.
+We explored various versions which were tested with target users.
 Each round of feedback helped us refine not just the UI, but the core behaviors and triggers of the system.

 The initial version of HappyPath started with a bold idea: what if users could simply describe what they wanted to do, and the product would do it for them?